 What is the difference between Wi-Fi 6 and 5G wireless?

-5G and Wi-Fi 6 promise faster speeds, less latency, and more capacity, and there's even some overlap in the technology both use, like MU-MIMO and beamforming.
+According to Forbes, Wi-Fi 6 promise faster speeds, less latency, and more capacity, and there's even some overlap in the technology both use, like MU-MIMO and beamforming.
 Those similarities aside, 5G and Wi-Fi 6 differ in two major ways: Use cases and scope of operation.

 Wi-Fi 6 is a wireless local area network (WLAN) technology that is meant to operate in an office, a home, conference center, or other crowded public spaces.
-5G is a wide-area network (WAN) technology that is designed for cellular data, edge computing, IoT applications, and other non-interior connections.
+5G is a wide-area network (WAN) technology that is designed for cellular data, edge computing, IoT applications, and other non-interior long distance connections.

 SEE: Must-read 5G coverage (TechRepublic on Flipboard)

 Another important distinction is the differences in Wi-Fi 6 and 5G's definitions of "generation."
-Wi-Fi generational changes are additive—the older technology that made Wi-Fi 4 and Wi-Fi 5 possible still exists in Wi-Fi 6 routers, which means older devices that aren't Wi-Fi 6 compatible will still be able to use Wi-Fi 6 APs, albeit at lower Wi-Fi 5 or Wi-Fi 4 speeds.
+Wi-Fi generational changes are additive--the older technology that made Wi-Fi 4 and Wi-Fi 5 possible still exists in Wi-Fi 6 routers, which means older devices that aren't Wi-Fi 6 compatible will still be able to use Wi-Fi 6 APs, albeit at lower Wi-Fi 5 or Wi-Fi 4 speeds.

 5G is a completely new technology that isn't backwards compatible, which means that new hardware will be needed to broadcast and receive 5G signals.
 Existing non-5G devices won't be able to connect to 5G networks, even at lower speeds.